On the subregular $J$-rings of Coxeter systems: and the Coxeter diagram

 \begin{proof} Since $(W,S)$ is irreducible, $G$ is connected.
 The condition that $G$ is a tree is then equivalent to the condition that $G$ contains no cycle.
-Let $D$ be the subregular graph of $(W,S)$.
-We need to show that one can find infinitely many $s$-walks on $D$ for some $s\in S$ exactly when $G$ contains a cycle or more than one edge of weight 3, exactly when we can find infinitely many $s$-walks on $D$ for all $s\in S$.
-This is a routine and straightforward graph theory problem, and we omit the details. \end{proof}
+Let $D$ be the subregular graph of $(W,S)$, and recall that for each $s\in S$, the set $\Gamma_s\cap\Gamma_{s}^{-1}$ correspond bijectively to the $s$-walks on $D$.
+The desired equivalences now follow from a straightforward graph theoretic argument, and we omit the details. \end{proof}